coderefinery/modular-type-along/content/learning-outcomes.md

   multi-purpose functions.
 - **Split-apply-combine**, which lets you more easily parallelize.
 Make your code modular in a way that lets you split the steps and parallelize.
-- Think about "global data structures" vs "local data structures".
+- Think about **global vs local** data structures.
 It is not easy to separate them right.